zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_slack.md

-# Configuring the chat tool - Slack
+# Configuring Zowe Chat with Slack

 This step is for Slack users only.
-You can configure your chat platform by editing the `slack.yaml` file.
+You configure your chat platform by editing the `slack.yaml` file.

 ## Prerequisite